Explore The History & Achievements of Baseball’s Negro Leagues in Black Diamonds Podcast

-Coinciding with the much-anticipated start of the 2021 baseball season, SiriusXM and the Negro Leagues Baseball Museum present an exclusive new podcast series, Black Diamonds.
+Coinciding with the much-anticipated start of the 2021 baseball season, SiriusXM and the Negro Leagues Baseball Museum presents an exclusive new podcast series, Black Diamonds.
 Hosted by museum president and historian Bob Kendrick, the podcast will showcase the history of the Negro Leagues, highlighting the players, people, and events that shaped them, as well as spotlighting the leagues’ achievements and innovations during a time of segregation and inequality.

 The first two episodes are available now.
 The 20-episode series can be heard on the SiriusXM app and other podcast platforms.